zikula/core/UPGRADE-1.4.md

   - Copy your backup `/userdata` and your **theme** to your new installation.
 The folders of your theme should be in the exact same place as your backup.
+  - Copy your additional modules to the appropriate directory. **DO NOT include the old Profile and Legal module** when copying them into your new installation, as new versions of these are provided (and their location may differ).
   - **Upgrade: (do one or the other)**
     - Via Web: launch `http://yoursiteurl/` (you will be redirected to `/upgrade`) and follow any on-screen prompts.
     - Via CLI: